Pepper (cryptography)

 In cryptography, a pepper is a secret added to an input such as a password during hashing with a cryptographic hash function.
-This value differs from a salt in that it is not stored alongside a password hash, but rather the pepper is kept separate in some other medium, such as a Hardware Security Module.
-Note that the National Institute of Standards and Technology refers to this value as a secret key rather than a pepper.
+This value differs from a salt in that it is not stored alongside a password hash, but rather the pepper is kept separate using another mechanism, such as a Hardware Security Module.
+The National Institute of Standards and Technology refers to this value as a secret key rather than a pepper.

 A pepper is similar in concept to a salt or an encryption key.
 It is like a salt in that it is a randomized value that is added to a password hash, and it is similar to an encryption key in that it should be kept secret.

-A pepper performs a comparable role to a salt or an encryption key, but while a salt is not secret (merely unique) and can be stored alongside the hashed output, a pepper is secret and must not be stored with the output.
-The hash and salt are usually stored in a database, but a pepper must be stored separately to prevent it from being obtained by the attacker in case of a database breach.
-A pepper should be long enough to remain secret from brute force attempts to discover it (NIST recommends at least 112 bits).
+While a salt is not secret (merely unique) and can be stored alongside the hashed output, a pepper is secret and must not be stored with the output.
+The hash and salt are usually stored in a database, but, if stored, a pepper must be stored separately to prevent it from being obtained by the attacker in case of a database breach.

 History

 The idea of a site- or service-specific salt (in addition to a per-user salt) has a long history, with Steven M. Bellovin proposing a local parameter in a Bugtraq post in 1995.
 In 1996 Udi Manber also described the advantages of such a scheme, terming it a secret salt.
+However, he suggested not storing the value of the secret salt, but instead rediscovering it by trial and error at password verification time.
 The term pepper has been used, by analogy to salt, but with a variety of meanings.
 For example, when discussing a challenge-response scheme, pepper has been used for a salt-like quantity, though not used for password storage; it has been used for a data transmission technique where a pepper must be guessed; and even as a part of jokes.

 The term pepper was proposed for a secret or local parameter stored separately from the password in a discussion of protecting passwords from rainbow table attacks.
-This usage did not immediately catch on: for example, Fred Wenzel added support to Django password hashing for storage based on a combination of bcrypt and HMAC with separately stored nonces, without using the term.
+This usage did not immediately catch on: for example, Fred Wenzel added support to Django for password hashing with storage based on a combination of bcrypt and HMAC using separately stored nonces, without using the term.
 Usage has since become more common.